-An Office 365 group naming policy only applies to Office 365 groups.
+A Microsoft 365 group naming policy only applies to Microsoft 365 groups.
 It doesn't apply to distribution groups created in Exchange Online.
 To create a naming policy for distribution groups, see Create a distribution group naming policy.

 The group naming policy consists of the following features:

 Prefix-Suffix naming policy: You can use prefixes or suffixes to define the naming convention of groups (for example: "US_My Group_Engineering").
 The prefixes/suffixes can either be fixed strings or user attributes like [Department] that will get substituted based on the user who is creating the group.